Marching Border

 - Parent positioning.
 The SVG is

-absolute inset-0, so the parent must be positioned (relative,absolute,fixed, orsticky).
-Without that, the border attaches to the nearest positioned ancestor instead. - Seam-free loop.
+absolute inset-0, so the parent needs to be positioned (relative,absolute,fixed, orsticky).
+Otherwise the border attaches to the nearest positioned ancestor. - Seam-free loop.

-pathLengthis rounded to a whole multiple ofdash + gap, so the pattern tiles around the perimeter an exact integer number of times regardless of element size.
-The path also starts at the midpoint of the top edge so any residual subpixel error sits on a straight side rather than a corner. - Shared keyframe.
-A single
+pathLengthis rounded to a whole multiple ofdash + gap, so the pattern tiles an exact number of times at any size.
+The path starts at the middle of the top edge, so any subpixel seam lands on a straight side instead of a corner. - Shared keyframe.
+One

-@keyframes dash-marchrule is shared across every instance via an inline<style>.
-The end offset is driven by a per-instance CSS variable on the path, so changingdash/gapdoesn't generate new keyframes. - Reduced motion.
+@keyframes dash-marchrule is shared across every instance.
+The end offset comes from a per-instance CSS variable, so changingdashorgapdoesn't generate new keyframes. - Reduced motion.
 Under

-prefers-reduced-motion: reducethe marching animation is suppressed, but the dashed border itself still renders — for an edit-mode signal, the static dashes are the primary cue and shouldn't disappear entirely. - Color.
-The stroke uses
+prefers-reduced-motion: reducethe animation stops but the dashes still render, since the static border is the actual signal and shouldn't vanish. - Color.
+The stroke is